 Other urine tests

 Bundesausschuss der Ärzte und Krankenkassen.
 Richtlinien über die ärztliche Betreuung während der Schwangerschaft und nach der Entbindung („Mutterschafts-Richtlinien“).
-Bundesanzeiger 2010; 75: 1784.
-[Full text – in German]
+Bundesanzeiger 2011; 72: 1787.
+[Full text]

 National Institute for Health and Clinical Excellence (NICE).
 NICE clinical guideline 62: Antenatal care – Routine care for the healthy pregnant woman.
 London: NICE.
 March 2008.
 [Full text]

 Rogers M, Nixon J, Hempel S, Aho T et al. Diagnostic tests and algorithms used in the investigation of haematuria: systematic reviews and economic evaluation.
 Health Technol Assess 2006; 10 (18).
 [Full text]